 “Richard Beggs: A Sound Life” has an educational purpose — to demystify Beggs’ profession, which is little understood, even among some film directors.
 A good film soundtrack is critical to a successful film experience, but few people know what goes into its creation.
 Ultimately, I would like my film to be screened, followed by discussion questions, in media studies programs, particularly those aimed at women and inner-city teens.
 I’m hoping that the film, which provides valuable, otherwise unavailable information, will inspire diversity in a male-dominated field.

 At Intrinsic Lifestyle Productions, my documentaries are about self-taught learners who’ve followed an interest to success — charismatic people who have become experts in their field.
 Whatever the subject is that drew them in, that’s what I seek to learn about in order to share unusual stories.
-Once the film is made, I try to give it exposure by submitting it to film festivals and distributing it to nonprofits, ultimately to inspire viewers to pursue their own interests.
+Once the film is made, I’ll submit it to film festivals and distribute it to nonprofits, ultimately to inspire viewers to pursue their own interests.

 To follow my blog about the power of self-directed learning and updates about “Richard Beggs: Sound Life ,” click the blue wordpress bar on the right column of my home page which says “Follow Intrinsic Lifestyle.”
 There’s definitely more to come…